groundhoggwp/holler-box/readme.txt

 Most plugins that use shortcodes will work.
 For example:

-- Membership plugins like Restrict Content Pro, Paid Memberships Pro, etc.
+- Membership plugins like Restrict Content Pro, Paid Memberships Pro, MemberPress, and more
 - Forms plugins like Ninja Forms, Gravity Forms, WPForms, Contact Form 7, etc.
 - eCommerce buy buttons
 - Most plugins

 ## Why Holler Box?

-Holler Box is:

-- Lightweight
-- Easy to Use
-- Beautifully designed

-Other popup solutions are:

-- Overly complex
-- Expensive
-- Not aesthetically pleasing
+Holler Box is the only popup plugin focused on eCommerce and membership sites.
 Here's how you can use Holler Box to get more leads and sales:

 ### 1. Increase Your Email Opt-ins